ScarboroughCoral/JiTaMusic/README.md

 2. open

-open the project root directory with `android studio`
+> Open the project root directory with `android studio`

-3. build&run
+3. build & run

 ## Q&A